ruha-healing/ruha-healing.github.io/content/post/Green-diet-day-3-and-4/index.md

 ---
-title: 'Green diet project - Day 3 & 4'
+title: 'Green diet - Day 3 & 4'
 subtitle:
 summary: 'Day 3 and 4 of my green diet follow.
 Take a look at what I have on the menu these days and how my process is continues.'
 authors: